Meet Arizona Agriculture's Clyde Sharp Family

 What do you think you do really well?
 Math

-Why are you a farm bureau member?
+Why are you a Farm Bureau member?
 I’d like to answer that in two parts.
-First, about why I’m not an active farm bureau member, in part
+First, about why I’m not an active farm bureau member, in part because my brother, David, is successfully involved.

 My cup of tea has been involved in the cotton industry.